haynb/remote-ssh-mcp/README.md

 ## Telemetry & Hooks

 Execution telemetry is emitted through Pino.
-Set `REMOTE_SERVER_MCP_LOG_PATH` to write logs to a file.
+By default logs go to stderr (so stdio MCP transports keep stdout clean).
+Set `REMOTE_SERVER_MCP_LOG_PATH` to write logs to a file instead.
 Pre/post/error hook callbacks are in place for future policy enforcement.

 ## Safety Notes